KCC13/PWSCUP-2017-judge-system-reproduction/README.md

 # PWSCUP-2017-judge-system-reproduction
 Reproducing the judge system of [PWSCUP 2017](http://www.iwsec.org/pws/pwscup/PWSCUP2017.html) for educational and practice purposes.
-The judgement codes (static/pwsdata/) were provided by the PWSCUP 2017 Committee.
+The codes of judge algorithm (static/pwsdata/) were provided by the PWSCUP 2017 Committee.

 ## Requirement & Installation

-**Ruby** (for executing judgement codes)
+**Ruby** (for executing codes of judge algorithm)

 Follow the installation instructions of [Ruby's official page](https://www.ruby-lang.org/en/downloads/)

-**Python 3.X** (for executing judgement codes)
+**Python 3.X** (for executing codes of judge algorithm)
 - Pandas
 - Numpy